- Education and Science»

 Ammonia is very toxic to cells.
 Ammonia molecules react with carbon dioxide in the body to make urea, which is a much safer chemical.
 The conversion of ammonia to urea takes place in the liver in a process known as the urea cycle.
 Blood vessels transport the urea to the kidneys, which remove it from the blood and send it into the urine.

-The Excretory System - How the Kidneys Make Urine and Get Rid of Urea
+The Excretory System: How the Kidneys Get Rid of Urea

 A BUN test (or Blood Urea Nitrogen test) detects the concentration of urea in the blood.
-If the kidneys aren’t doing their job of removing urea from the body, the amount of urea in the blood will increase.
+If the kidneys aren’t doing their job of removing the chemical from the body, the amount of urea in the blood will increase.
+A BUN test can show how well the kidneys are functioning.

 There are other possible reasons for an increase in the blood urea level besides kidney problems.
 Eating a lot of foods that are rich in protein will cause the liver to produce a large amount of urea.
 Dehydration will also increase the blood's urea concentration, since this depends on the amount of water in the blood.
-If there is less water but the same amount of urea, the concentration of the urea will be higher.
+If there is less water than normal in the blood but the same amount of urea, the urea concentration will be higher than usual.

-Urea is added to some skin creams.
-Urea creams are useful in the treatment of conditions such as corns, calluses, eczema, psoriasis and ichthyosis.
+In the body, urea is a waste substance that needs to removed.
+Outside the body, it's often a useful substance.
+For example, urea is added to some medicinal skin creams, where it has health benefits.
+Urea creams are useful in the treatment of conditions such as corns, calluses, eczema, psoriasis, and ichthyosis.
 Depending on its concentration, urea either removes thickened or scaly areas of skin or makes the skin soft and supple.

 Urea is also hygroscopic, which means that it absorbs water from the air.
-Therefore skin creams containing low concentrations of urea act as emollients.
+Skin creams containing low concentrations of urea act as emollients.
 The softened skin can absorb substances better, which helps medications such as corticosteroids enter the skin.
-At concentrations of 2% to under 20% urea is used as a humectant - a substance that retains moisture in the skin.
-At a concentration of 20% or higher urea is keratolytic.
+At concentrations of 2% to under 20%, urea is used as a humectant, which is a substance that retains moisture in the skin.
+At a concentration of 20% or higher, urea is keratolytic.

 Fertilizing Soil With Urine in Vermont